Our Practitioners - Profile Back to Search

 - Advanced Diploma in Humanistic Counselling

 I hold an Advanced Diploma in Humanistic Counselling.
 I have experience of working in hospices with clients experiencing bereavement and life limiting illness and also with survivors of rape and sexual abuse.
 I have also worked with a number of other different issues, for example relationship counselling, whilst working for different organisations.
-I can offer either short term or long term counselling.
+I currently work in private practice and I can offer either short term or long term counselling.

-I hold a certificate in couples counselling and I work with couples in my private practice
+I hold a certificate in couples counselling and I work with couples in my private practice.
+I am a Certified level 2 practitioner in Emotional Freedom Technique (EFT) – tapping, and I am a teacher of yoga based meditation.

 We can meet for as many sessions as is helpful.
 Sudden endings whilst working through challenging issues is not always in the best interest of the client.
 I always recommend taking at least one (or more) sessions to do a proper ending.
 However, it is up to client when they choose to leave counselling.